candycane124/NoLeetNoTreat/README.md

 - [ ] Click on the Google Chrome Extension to hook-up your LeetCode account.

 - [ ] Go to some product (you've been meaning to buy) on Amazon and wait a few seconds for the page to fully load.
-(Ponder over the opportunity costs)
+(Ponder over the opportunity costs and hte true weights of your potentially impulsive decision.)

 - [ ] Attempt to click "Add item to cart" only for your impulsive plan to be foiled!
 Be deterred by the shocking sustainability related insight that AI has to share!